Abditus0/SOC-Simulation/README.md

 ## What it does

-You press Start.
+I press Start Simulation.
 The backend rolls a dice.
 75% of the time it's a real attack, 25% it's a false alarm.
 You don't know which one you got.

 If it's a real attack, it picks one of 250 scenarios I wrote (each one inspired by a real APT group) and runs the techniques on the Windows VM through PowerShell Remoting.
 Stuff like credential dumping, lateral movement attempts, scheduled task persistence, registry tricks, etc.